ShivashishY/tli/content/pages/about.md

 ## Life

-Based out of `Historical Capital Of India`, Varanasi, India.
+Based out of `Historical Capital Of India`, Varanasi.
 I enjoy travelling and meeting new people, potentially discussing all sorts of things.

 Stay tuned for regular reading.